huyphan168/SiameseNet-Keras/README.md

-# AutoFaceNet-Keras
+# Siamese implementation
-Using CAE for represent learning the face images then create a NN for binary classification => Face verification task
+Using identical CNN to map the face images to euclide space a for binary classification => Face verification task